mendix/docs/content/en/docs/refguide/modeling/application-logic/workflows/_index.md

 1. Open a page from where you would like to trigger a workflow.
 2. Make sure you have a data container with the workflow context on your page.
-3. Drag and drop a widget that has on-click event in its properties (for example, a button) inside the data container with the workflow context.
+3. Drag a widget that has on-click event in its properties (for example, a button) inside the data container with the workflow context.
 4. Open button's properties > **Events** section.
 5. Set **On-click** property to **Call workflow**.
 6. Set **Workflow** to the workflow you would like to trigger.